bd-j/jades-force-dc1/doc/usage.md

 Requirements for images are:

-* They must all be the same dimension.
+* They must all be the same dimension (for now), preferably 2048 by 2048.
+Ideally they will be square but this is not a strict requirement.
 * They must have dimensions that are an integer multiple of 8.
-Ideally they will be square but this is not a strict requirement.
-* The headers must contain a valid WCS (i.e. `"CRPIX"`, `"CRVAL"`, and `"CD"` or `"PC"` matrix keywords.)
+* The headers must contain a valid WCS (i.e. `"CRPIX"`, `"CRVAL"`, and `"CD"` or `"PC"` + `"CDELT"` matrix keywords.)
    (e.g. `astropy.wcs.WCS(astropy.io.fits.getheader(imname))` must not raise an error.)
 * The headers of all frames must contain a `"FILTER"` keyword with string value, and preferably an `"ABMAG"` zeropoint keyword.
 * There _must_ be a -pixel-matched uncertainty image associated with every science image, in same units as the science image.
 Ideally the uncertainty image will have a filename that is easily generated from the science image filename (i.e. by a simple substitution)

 Optionally each image may also have an associated background image and pixel mask image.

+* The background image should be the same units as the science image, and will be subtracted from it during preprocessing.
+* The mask image can be an array of bitflags or a simple array of 0 (False, do not use this pixel) and 1 (True, use this pixel)

 Units